vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ![image](/assets/2025-11-03/peakboard-designer-custom-list-selection.png)

-Now, we click the preview refresh button, and we see the static list of cats that we wrote in C#:
+Now, the dialog for our data source pops up.
+We click the preview refresh button, and the static list of cats that we wrote in C# appears:

-The last screenshot shows the preview mode of the data source based on our example extension after hitting the refresh button:
 ![image](/assets/2025-11-03/peakboard-designer-data-preview.png)

-So far the extension doesn't offer any parameters for the user.
-This is what we will discuss in the [next article of the series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html), where we will extend the foundation with interactive options.
+Right now, our extension doesn't have any parameters that the user can set.
+That is the topic of the [next article in this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html), where we extend our extension with interactive options.